Wiliami/Typescript-fastify/README.md

 ### Conditions

-* Only owners may delete your products
+* Only owners may update/delete your products
+* Only Administrators and creators projects may update/delete your products